dirigible-io/dirigible-io.github.io/help/scripting_services.md

 Java
 ---

 Beyond the scope of scripting runtimes, we can benefit from the mature and well known [Java](http://en.wikipedia.org/wiki/Java_programming_language).
-Taking advantage from the standard and third-party class libraries is crucial when writing enterprise software.
+You can take advantage from the standard and third-party class libraries when writing enterprise software.

 **Services**

-Combining the idea of [Injected Objects](http://www.dirigible.io/help/api.html) in the execution context and [Servlet](http://en.wikipedia.org/wiki/Java_Servlet) specification results in very familiar and handy code:
+Combining the idea of [Injected Objects](http://www.dirigible.io/help/api.html) in the execution context and [Servlet](http://en.wikipedia.org/wiki/Java_Servlet) specification results in a very familiar and handy code:

 ```java